 - Recruiting to suit the current personalities, even if they are less than ideal, we’ve all been there, making a recruitment decision for an area that is lead by a Supervisor who’s rude, abrupt & generally unpleasant.
 You have 2 candidates, 1 is perfect in every way; they are highly skilled, emulate the organisations values & have great references, but, their personality would not cope working alongside that particular Supervisor.
 Candidate 2 could only be described as the best of a bad bunch.
 They’ve done the job before but their refs suggest theres a lot of room to grow, a few answers at interview gave a hint of performance issues and while they fit some areas of the organisational values you couldn’t really describe them as a good fit.
 But elements of their personality are similar to the Supervisor and they appear to have a hard personality so you know they will cope better under that leadership, and likely to stay around longer.
 Instead of performance managing the issues with the Supervisor you continue to hire to suit the culture of that department and ultimately you are left with a toxic team that tends to operate in a silo from the rest of the organisation.

-Of course before you can race ahead and start recruiting for cultural fit you need to define your culture, what are the aligned values, beliefs, behaviors and experiences that make up your organisation’s environment?
+Of course before you can race ahead and start recruiting for cultural fit you need to define your culture, what are the aligned values, beliefs, behaviours and experiences that make up your organisation’s environment?
 Culture should align with achieving the vision and goals of the company.
 If the existing culture needs some changes, then so be it.
 Organisational culture comes about in one of two ways.
 It’s either decisively defined, nurtured and protected from the inception of the organisation; or–more typically–it comes about haphazardly as a collective sum of the beliefs, experiences and behaviors of those on the team.
 Either way, you will have a culture.
 For better or worse.

 So why is cultural fit so important for recruiting and retaining great talent?
 Hiring employees that don’t fit well with the existing or desired company culture leads to poor work quality, decreased job satisfaction and a potentially toxic work environment.
 This results in turnover which has high costs to an organisation, both financially & by taking a hit to their reputation, and in business reputation is everything.